grafana/loki-workshop/ad_hoc_metric.md

 Let’s create our first Loki dashboard using label and metrics extraction queries.

-1. Click the plus button on the left menu bar to create a new dashboard
+1. Click the "+" button on the right menu bar and select "New Dashboard" to create a new dashboard
 2. Select last 3 hours in the time picker (top right)
 3. Click the save button and give your dashboard a name.

 ### 95th percentile percentile panel

 We're now going to add a panel showing the 95th percentile of requests time:
-1. Click the add a new panel button
+1. Click the "+ Add visualization" button
 2. Select the `LokiNGINX` datasource
 3. Add the following query which extracts the total request time from every log line, and calculates the 95th percentile.
 Which is the max request time of 95% within the interval of five minutes; `quantile_over_time(0.95,{filename="/var/log/nginx/json_access.log"} | json | upstream_cache_status="MISS" | unwrap request_time |  __error__=""  [5m]) by (host)`
 4. Add another query here, that will show the max request time within every 1 min interval; `max_over_time({filename="/var/log/nginx/json_access.log"} | json | upstream_cache_status="MISS" | unwrap request_time |  __error__=""  [1m]) by (host)`